TrustTheVote-Project/VoteTrackerPlus/docs/voter-provisional-check-overview.md

 See [voter-check-overview.md](./voter-check-overview.md) for background.
 The voter provisional check overview is based off of that document.

 The provisional ballot check workflow/US occurs when election officials wish to support ballot checks for the first 100 voters.
-VoteTracker+ requires a a minimum number of already cast ballots to adequately anonymize the voter's CVRs.
+VoteTracker+ requires a minimum number of already cast ballots to adequately anonymize the voter's CVRs.
 Without a special workflow/UX, the first 100 voters of every unique ballot type would not receive a ballot check.
-This special workflow, called the provisional ballot check, supports this.
+This special workflow, called the provisional ballot check, supports giving ballot checks to the first 100 voters..

 A summary of the provisional ballot check workflow is described in section 3.2 and 3.3 of [project-overview.md](../project-overview.md).

 ## 3) Details of the Provisional Ballot Check

-When a ballot CVR is created for one of the first 100 ballots, the current git workflows and details remain basically the same with the following additional workflows/details.
+When a ballot CVR is created for one of the first 100 ballots, the current git workflows and details remain the same with the following additional workflows/details.

-### Pre Ballot Scanning

-When the VTP scanners are configured for a voting center (wherever ballots will be scanned)
-- a public/private key pair is generated for that location on the local remote git server
-- 100 times the number of VTP scanners random 3 digit numbers are generated and 100 each are distributed to the VTP scanners.
-If there are more than 10 VTP scanners, alphanumerics or words (TBD) are used.
-These are passed to the user.
-- the public key is also passed to the VTP scanners

 ### Ballot Scanning

-If a CVR digest is created on a VTP scanner and is within the 100 limit
+If a CVR digest is created on a VTP scanner and is within the 100 limit:

-- a random number is pulled from the local queue
-- it is encrypted with the public key
-- a git tag is created for each CVR branch and also pushed with the branch.
-The tag name is the 3 digit random number and the contest UID.
-There will be N contest tags for each provisional ballot check
+- after the CVR contest branch is created and pushed, the VTP scanner generates 3 digit random number and an associated GUID
+- a git annotated tag is created.
+The name of the tag is something like “provisional-NNN-<CVR branch>” and the comment contains the GUID.
+The <CVR-branch> matches the created CVR branch name.
+The tag is pushed.
-- the 3 digit random is privately displayed to the voter instead of the real ballot index
+- the 3 digit random number is peivately displayed to the user and the QR code of the GUID is printed on/as the provisiobal ballot check
-- the encrypted version of the random number is printed on (as) the provisional ballot check for the voter

 ### After 100 ballots are cast or after all-the-polls close

-When a provisional ballot check is scanned and validated (the encrypted index must be successfully decrypted and match a live provisional ballot index), the voter is prompted the un-encrypted provisional index.
-The private key on the local remote git server is used to attempt to decrypt the input from the voter.
+The voter re-enters the voting center and properly identifies themselves to the election official.
+The EO validates that the voter was one of the first 100 voters and verifies the provisional ballot check.
+The voter enters the semi-private VTP scanner position.
+THe voter inserts the provisional ballot check in the scanner.

+When a provisional ballot check is scanned:

+- the provisional tags are retrieved from the local remote server
+- the user is prompted to enter the provisional ballot index
-If the correct un-encrypted provisional index is entered, using either the 100 or less provisional ballot tags (which reference the correct and real CVR digests), a real ballot check is printed.
-The real ballot index is also privately displayed to the voter.
-The provisional ballot index is deleted so that it cannot be used again.
+- if the GUID matches the supplied provisional index, then a real ballot chech is created and the assocuated real index is privately displayed to the user.
+If there are less than 100 total ballots, the ballot check will contain that number.
+- the tag is deleted

 Note that the CVR digests may or may not already be merged to master as that is a different workflow independent of this one.
 This workflow only concerns delivering to the first 100 voters a real after-the-fact ballot check and index.

 ## 4) Implementation Notes

-It will be an iterative process when coding this how the actual implementation will end up.
-More or less than described above may end up leveraging git directly.
-Regardless git tags will most likely be used to track the digest values for each provisional ballot index/check.
-Careful attention needs to be paid to state and state changes.
+In the wild the git connections to the local remote server will be ssh based so that the git runtime connection is secured.
+Access is both authenticated and encrypted.

+Note - if the remote tags can be listed with the annotation, do that to minimize the attack surface instead of pulling them.

+As such the plaintext encoding of the 3 digit number and the associated GUID may/should be good enough.
+More encryption may reduce the attack surface in time and space, but this may be good enough.
+TBD